• Skip to primary navigation

 • Scrape all juices and fat from the roasting pan into a measuring cup.
 The fat will float to the top and will be a lighter colour than the liquid.

 • Heat a small a small pot over medium heat.
-Add the 2 tbsp of reserved fat with 3 tbsp of all purpose flour.
+Add the 2 tablespoon of reserved fat with 3 tablespoon of all purpose flour.
 Whisking constantly, the flour and fat should form a paste, continue cooking and whisking for about 30 seconds.
 Mixture should start to bubble.

 • Next, slowly pour in the reserved liquid from the chicken while whisking (to avoid clumpy gravy).
 Bring to a boil and cook, whisking constantly until it reaches the desired consistency, about 5 minutes.
 Taste and add as much salt as needed (this will differ depending on the amounts of juices you had left and the amount of water used).